Palomero96/RAG_Agent/README.md

-, featuring a complete implementation with graphical interface for document upload and intelligent querying.
+Advanced Research on Retrieval-Augmented Generation (RAG) for AI agents, featuring a complete implementation with graphical interface for document upload and intelligent querying.
 This system enhances large language models with external knowledge retrieval for accurate, context-aware responses.